pedalingcircles/pipelineagent/CONTRIBUTING.md

 - Write [good commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 - For new tools:
   - Make sure that the tool satisfies [Software Guidelines](README.md#software-and-image-guidelines).
-  - Create an issue and get an approval from us to add this tool to the image before creating the pull request.

 ## How to add new tool